The TOP 12 neutrals you can paint your WHOLE HOME

 Collingwood is another greige-inspired colour that leans HARD into gray so that it’s more gray than beige by a good shot.
 And unlike Agreeable Gray, which can flex a little bit, Collingwood commits to a subtle, soft violet undertone.

 And BOOM, right on the money-maker, the LRV of Collingwood is 62, which in my eyes, is the most magical LRV number of all.

-Edgecomb Gray is a greige for sure, but it’s SUPER warm greige, sandwiched right between gray and beige, with no real specific allegiance, meaning it can swing warm or cool (like me once a month) depending on your exposure/interior conditions.
-And while it’s the warmest of the bunch, I’d be missing a BIG boat if I didn’t mention it as one of the best greiges on the market.
+Edgecomb Gray is a taupe (quasi-greige), but it’s a SUPER warm one, sandwiched right between gray and beige, with no real specific allegiance.
+This means it can swing warm or cool (like me once a month) depending on your exposure/interior conditions.
+And while it’s the warmest of the bunch, I’d be missing a BIG boat if I didn’t mention it as one of the best neutrals on the market.